BulaYoung/ansible-postgres-docker-replicant/README.md

-#README
-#PostgreSQL Replication Setup with Ansible
+PostgreSQL Replication Setup with Ansible

 This project automates the setup of PostgreSQL replication using Ansible.
 It configures a master and a replica (slave) PostgreSQL server using Docker containers.
 The project also includes a playbook to verify the replication by creating a test table on the master and checking its presence on the replica.